GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ## 11. Sample Calculation

 Let's say I want to mass-produce some items.
 I can afford 100 hours of robotic labor, and I've got a BRLA.
-So I spin up my line of bots, and they work for 100 ticks of the Asimov robonomics simulator.
+So I spin up my line of bots, and they work for 100 ticks (100 sim-hours) of the Asimov robonomics simulator.

 Given:
-- TTP = 5 (this bot can process a max of 5 TokenTorq per hour, and I'll be charged for all)
+- TTP = 5 TokenTorq/hr
+- Duration = 100 hrs
 - torq_gamble = 3

-- AIntropy = 0.5 × TTP = 2.5
+1. Thermodynamic Input Value (RoboTorq_in):
-- Duration = 100 ticks
+   = TTP × 3.6 × 100

-Then:
-RoboTorq_in = 3.6 ≈ 18 RT per tick
+   = 5 × 3.6 × 100 = 1,800 RT

+2. MintingNeeded:
-MintingNeeded = 18 × 100 × (3 − 1) = 3600 RoboTorq
+   = 1,800 × (3 − 1) = 3,600 RT

+3. Total Value Out:
-Total projected sale value = 1800 + 3600 = 5400 RoboTorq
+   = 1,800 + 3,600 = 5,400 RT

+4. Items: 400 → Sell at 13.5 RT each

 The robots managed to produce 400 items for me, and I can sell them for 13.5 RT per to make the profit my business needs to stay alive.